Book of Noah: Fragments

 During the early parts of the second century B.C. a pseudepigraphon circulated that contained considerable material concerning Noah.
 The tradition was not merely oral but had been written down, since the author of Jubilees and of an interpolation in the Testament of Levi 18:2 refer to a 'Book of Noah'.

-The work is now lost except for excerpts preserved in 1 Enoch and Jubilees, for 21 fragments preserved in Qumran Cave 1, and for two large fragments found in Cave 4 that are not yet published.
+The work is now lost except for excerpts preserved in 1 Enoch and Jubilees.
+The Genesis Apocryphon from the Qumran Cave 1 is another possible source.

+Qumran texts

+The Book of Noah text from Qumran is represented by 21 fragments preserved in Qumran Cave 4, which make up the manuscripts 4Q534-4Q536.
+This material was first published by Emile Puech in 2001 (original publication that was continued later).

 Fragment 4Q534 of the Book of Noah in the Dead Sea Scrolls describes the physical appearance of the royal messiah:

 On his hair a birthmark of reddish colour.
 And the shape of a lentil will be on his face, and small birthmarks on his thigh.
 And after two years he will know how to distinguish one thing from another in his heart.
 In his youth, he will be like ... a man who knows nothing until the time when he knows the three Books.
 And then he will acquire prudence and learn understanding ... wise seers come to him, to his knees.
 And with his father and his ancestors .. of brothers will hurt him.
 Counsel and prudence will be with him, and he will know the secrets of man.
 His wisdom will reach all the peoples, and he will know the secrets of all the living.
 And all their designs against him will come to nothing, and his rule over the living will be great.
 His designs will succeed, for he is the Elect of God.
 His birth and the breath of his spirit ... and his designs shall be for ever ...

+Two Aramaic manuscripts from Qumran Cave 4 (4Q206 8 I + 9) also preserve some details regarding Noah and the flood.
+This is the text that has parallels to the Ethiopic narrative of the flood in the Animal Apocalypse (1 En.
+89:1–9).
+According to Henryk Drawnel (2024), the Qumran witnesses contain a shorter text than the Ethiopic translation.
+The longer Ethiopic text contains certain details that add allusions to particular motifs present in the related Mesopotamian literature, such as the Old Babylonian poem Atrahasis, and the Epic of Gilgamesh, although there are no direct citations.